JuliaLang/julia/doc/stdlib/libc.rst

    Convert a system call error code to a descriptive string

-.. function:: time(t::TmStruct)
+.. function:: time()

-   Converts a "TmStruct" struct to a number of seconds since the epoch.
+   Get the system time in seconds since the epoch, with fairly high (typically, microsecond) resolution.

 .. function:: strftime([format], time)